How to Deal With a Letter from PicRights Alleging Copyright Infringement

 Obtain legal advice

-The average person does not have basic knowledge in copyright law and often, may use images located online on the pretence that such images are “free to use” on the basis they are freely available.
+The average person does not have basic knowledge of copyright law and often, may use images located online on the pretence that such images are “free to use” on the basis they are freely available.
 This is incorrect and consideration must be given to issues such as:

 a.
 Whether you have a licence in place for your use of that image (whether or not that licence has been purchased);